google/rba/README.md

     * [Vector Autoregression](https://github.com/google/rba/blob/main/VAR%20Model.ipynb) : executes vector autoregression model with relevant pre-modeling tests, impulse response functions, and forecast error variance decomposition

+## Which model is right for me?

+* BQML Regression
+   * What is it?
+   * Who is it good for?

+* OLS Linear Regression
+   * What is it?
+   * Who is it good for?

+* Bayesian Linear Regression
+   * What is it?
+   * Who is it good for?

+* Vector Autoregression
+   * What is it?
+   * Who is it good for?

 ## How to clone this repository

 ``` shell